tryonlinux/Home-Inventory-sn/README.md

 ## To-Do

 - [ ] Publish to listed.to
-- [ ] Build a way to edit locations
 - [ ] Add ability to add pictures (filesafe)
 - [ ] Add ability to view pictures
 - [ ] Add ability to delete pictures